AdobeDocs/commerce-operations.en/help/install/prerequisites/web-server/apache.md

    service apache2 restart
    ```

-{:.bs-callout-info}
+>[!NOTE]
+>
-Failure to enable these settings typically results in no styles displaying on your storefront or Admin.
+>Failure to enable these settings typically results in no styles displaying on your storefront or Admin.

 ### Enable rewrites and .htaccess for Ubuntu